ECLECTICA LOGO

 Introduction

-Eclectica is a quarterly World Wide Web journal devoted to showcasing the best writing on the web, regardless of genre.
+Eclectica Magazine is a quarterly electronic journal devoted to showcasing the best writing on the World Wide Web.
 "Literary" and "genre" work appear side-by-side in each issue, along with pieces that blur the distinctions between such categories.
 Pushcart Prize, National Poetry Series, and Pulitzer Prize winners, as well as Nebula Award nominees, have shared issues with previously unpublished authors.

 Eclectica is a not-for-profit publication.
-As such we do not currently pay contributors.
+We do not currently pay contributors, although we're working to change that (see below, Cash awards!).
 We do guarantee that your work will never go out of print, and it will be in good company; all of the work in Eclectica undergoes a rigorous submission process.
 Contributors are also eligible for inclusion should we produce a print anthology.

-Because Eclectica operates solely on reputation, word of mouth, and Google, we appreciate it when authors include us in their lists of publications.
+Eclectica operates solely on reputation, word of mouth, and search engines, and as such, we hugely appreciate it when authors include us in their lists of publications.

 Rights

-Eclectica acquires First North American Serial Rights, a one time, non-exclusive use of Electronic Rights, with all rights reverting to the author upon publication.
-We expect authors to follow proper publishing protocol: with the exception of collections and anthologies, a given piece should not appear in more than one electronic publication, just as it should not appear in more than one print publication.
-Note that work appearing in Eclectica is permanently available online in our archives for public reference.
-If an author does choose to re-publish work elsewhere on the web, Eclectica should be credited as the original publisher.
+Eclectica acquires First World Electronic (Online/Internet) Rights: a one time, non-exclusive use of Electronic Rights, with all rights reverting to the author upon publication with two exceptions: we also ask our authors to grant Eclectica Anthology Rights, and it's important to note that work appearing in Eclectica is permanently available online in our archives for public reference.
+We expect authors to follow proper publishing protocol.
+With the exception of collections and anthologies, a given piece should not appear in more than one electronic publication, just as it should not appear in more than one print publication.
+If an author does choose to re-publish work elsewhere, in print or on the web, Eclectica should be credited as the original publisher.

 Criteria

 We pride ourselves on giving everyone (high schoolers, convicts, movie executives, etc.) an equal shot at publication, based solely on the quality of their work.
-As such, there are no criteria for who can submit.
-Because we like eclecticism, we tend to favor the varied perspectives that often characterize the work of international authors, people of color, women, alternative lifestylists, and straight white men—but others who don't fit into these categories often surprise us.
+Because we like eclecticism, we tend to favor the varied perspectives that often characterize the work of international authors, people of color, women, alternative lifestylists, and straight white men—but others who don't fit into these categories sometimes surprise us.

 Content